fxBoy/thunderbird/open_email_in_separate_window/readme.md

-# Open Email details in a seperate window
+# Open email header details in a separate window